I am a pro comparison shopper.

 I don’t buy cheap products because I know how to find the highest-quality item at the best possible price, and that goes for services as well as items.
 If I’m investing in professional development as a writer, you can bet that I’ll choose the course that gives me the most for my money.

-It’s a pretty time-consuming venture, so I’ve made with a list of the five most valuable travel writing courses.
+It’s a pretty time-consuming venture, so I’ve made with a list of the five most valuable online travel writing courses for the wannabe travel writers out there.
 I hope it will save you time and money, which are both valuable commodities for us freelancers.

 The Morris Journalism Academy is based in Australia and offers one of the most comprehensive and professionally legitimate travel writing courses.
 It takes about 12 to 24 weeks to complete, depending on your schedule.

 The Ultimate Travel Journalism Course includes a series of 12 tutorials.
 Unit titles include:

 - How to Write Winning Stories